Krispy145/pls_cli/packages/app/template/lib/docs/deploy.md

 - Take the contents of the .p8 file and paste it in the json under the "key" field. ensure that the contents are a single line, but have the \n separator for each line.
 - Pupulate the "issuer_id" and "key_id" appropriately as well

-And thats it, you should be able to use the `oasis deploy` cli command now to deploy to ios.
+And thats it, you should be able to use the `yak deploy` cli command now to deploy to ios.

 If you have ay issues, this link provides helpful images and details to walk you through the process